canada-ca/micro-acquisition/_posts/en/2021-06-23-building-custom-Azure-marketplace-policies.md

 Cloud technologies are enabling transformation within government; improving service delivery to Canadians.
 As part of the rollout of Cloud at ESDC, there are a number of Azure instances in use at ESDC.

-These instances are using [a hub and spoke model](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli) (external link) to group common services that are foundational to all cloud deployments.
+These instances are using [a hub and spoke model](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli) to group common services that are foundational to all cloud deployments.
 The hub represents a set of common services that provide capabilities to spokes.

 Each Azure client at ESDC is uniquely identified by an Azure Subscription or a Resource Group.